 The bank was built in 1882, and then used as a bunker in World War II.
 During that time the royal family had their own room there and the third floor served as a hiding spot for Jewish people.
 Below ground, the old vault has been turned into a bar and adjoining meeting rooms where the old metal vault doors are still functional.

-The communal spaces have a chic, retro feel to them with original tiled floors or marble floor and stylish velvet purple sofas, modern coffee tables and geometric gilded lamps with exposed bulbs.
+The communal spaces have a chic, retro feel to them with original tiled or marble floors and stylish purple velvet sofas, modern coffee tables and geometric gilded lamps with exposed bulbs.
 The 63 rooms have the same atmosphere, with geometric patterns, bold hues and nods to the building’s history as a bank.
 The hotel safe and minibar are set within a blue vintage safe, complete with a vault-wheel you can turn to open it.

 Speak to someone